mitufy/opengrid-projects/README.md

 ---

+Following a recent refactor, the codebase is split into modular library files.
+The standalone files uploaded to MakerWorld are automatically bundled from this repository using [`openscad-toolkit`](https://github.com/zing3d-labs/openscad-toolkit) by `zing3d-labs`.
+A huge thanks to the creator of that tool!

+Feel free to use the code; feedback and suggestions are always welcome.

 **License:**
 * The **openConnect system** is licensed under **CC-BY 4.0**.
 * All **other customizable models** are licensed under **CC-BY-SA 4.0**.

-Feel free to use the code; feedback and suggestions are always welcome.